course-details-portlet

 Course content

 The course focuses on the process from design to delivery of a piping system.
-In this process, a number of decisions must be made that affect the operation and maintenance of the pipe system as well as failure modes and causes of failure in the pipe system.
-The course focuses on systematic work processes.
-How the use of standards in the design process increases the safety in the operational phase of the piping system is discussed in detail.
+The use of standards in the design process to enhance safety during the operational phase of the piping system is discussed in detail.

 The course is divided into modules:

-Module 4: Fabrication, assembly and erection of pipe systems
+Module 4: Manufacturing, assembly, and installation of piping systems

-Module 5: Inspection, examination and testing of pipe systems
+Module 5: Inspection, testing, and examination of piping systems

-Training on pipe stress analysis software Caesar II is part of this course.
+Training on the pipe stress analysis software Caesar II is part of this course.

 Learning outcome